-When it comes to blogs, i.e. the written article, they’re not dead in the water! but it’s important to understand what intellectual assets your company has in terms of business intelligence.
-This intelligence is then transposed in to writing accompanied by diagrams, tables and graphics.
+When it comes to blogs, i.e. the written article, they’re still highly valuable.
+It’s important to understand what intellectual assets your company has in terms of business intelligence and then transpose this intelligence into blogs accompanied by diagrams, tables and graphics.

 It is accepted that long-form articles hold more weight than short articles.
-The real issue is readability.
-Firstly, is the article any good?
-It’s far better to output engaging short articles than rambling long one’s.
-The point is, keep writing, keep the content coming and don’t worry too much whether you think it’s good or bad, let your readers decide as you can’t please everyone all the time, and let’s face it they’re all different personalities anyway.
+However the real issue is readability; is the article any good?
+It’s far better to output engaging short articles than long rambling ones.
+The point is, keep writing, keep the content coming and don’t worry too much about whether you think it’s good or bad.
+Let your readers decide as you can’t please everyone all the time, and be prepared to take onboard any feedback - good or bad.